equalities and accesibility Plans

 Fostering Good Relations Objectives:

-• Parent briefing on responsible use social media well received
+• Parent briefing on responsible use of social media well received.

 • Regular updates on these issues in the school newsletter